Lives and hearts are on the line.

-NY Times Bestselling Author, Lori Ryan, takes readers on a breakneck speed adventure ride in the first book in this spin off from her bestselling Sutton Capital Series.
-Don't miss this one!
+NY Times Bestselling Author, Lori Ryan, takes readers on a breakneck speed adventure ride in the first book in this spin-off from her bestselling Sutton Capital Series.
+Don't miss the first book in the Sutton Capital On the Line Series.
+This book can be read as a stand-alone story.

 “He’s like a real-life Joe Pesci.”
 Cal Rylan looked at their witness.
 They’d finally stuck him across the room with a uniform to babysit.
 If Cal had to listen to one more of the man’s stories about the history of cheese, he’d lose his mind.
 “Only not as funny.
 I could have lived forever without knowing there was a debate over whether cheese was developed in Europe, Central Asia, the Sahara, or the Middle East, and been totally happy.”